Skip to main content

 etcdctl --endpoints=http://etcd-cluster-etcd.default.svc.cluster.local:2379 get /vitess --prefix --keys-only

 As its name suggests, ApeCloud MySQL Proxy in nature is a database proxy.
-An ApeCloud MySQL RaftGroup Cluster can be switched to an ApeCloud MySQL Proxy Cluster by setting proxyEnabled=true.
+An ApeCloud MySQL RaftGroup Cluster that already exists can be switched to an ApeCloud MySQL Proxy Cluster by setting proxyEnabled=true.

 Connect Proxy Cluster